adamchenwei/reactGo/docs/deployment/aws.md

 Amazon Elastic Compute Cloud (EC2) is a web service which provides resizable compute capacity in the cloud.
 It is designed to make web-scale cloud computing easier for developers.
 EC2 instances are located within a Virtual Private Cloud (VPC) that is a logically isolated network you control.
 Amazon VPC provides you with a number of network security tools you can use to control who can access your instances.

+#### CREATE AN IAM USER

+:information_source: IAM - Identity and Access Management

+AWS does not recommend accessing AWS services using the credentials for your AWS account, they recommend using AWS IAM instead.

+Do the following:

+1. Create an IAM user
+2. Add the user to an IAM group with administrative permissions/grant this user administrative permissions.
+3. :tada: Have some wine - You can now access AWS using a special URL and the credentials for the IAM user!

 #### SECURITY GROUP

 Before you initialize a new instance you will need to set up a security group.
 This security group will just open the ports you need for development.
 Once you go to production you should SERIOUSLY consider a more locked down security group.